Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • No additional collateral required

-Tata Capital > Blog > Loan for Home > The Meaning of Residual Value: Importance, How to Calculate, and Examples
+Tata Capital > Blog > Loan for Home > Residual Value: Meaning, Importance, How to Calculate and Examples

 Loan for Home

-The Meaning of Residual Value: Importance, How to Calculate, and Examples
+Residual Value: Meaning, Importance, How to Calculate and Examples

-The Meaning of Residual Value: Importance, How to Calculate, and Examples
+Residual Value: Meaning, Importance, How to Calculate and Examples

 A key aspect of purchasing any asset – from heavy machinery in a manufacturing business to real estate, is depreciation.
 Simply put, it is the decrease in the monetary value of an asset over time due to wear and tear or obsolescence.
 All assets have a lifespan, and as the end draws near, so does its value.